NDari/gocrunch/mat/README.md

 func (m *Mat) Any(f booleanFunc) bool
 ```
 Any checks if a supplied function is true for one elements of a mat object.
 For
-instance, if a supplied function returns true for negative values and false
+instance,

+positive := func(i float64) bool {

+    if i > 0.0 {
+    	return true
+    } else {
+    	return false
+    }

+}

+Then calling

+m.Any(positive)

-otherwise, then Any would be true if at least one element of the mat object is
+would be true if at least one element of the mat object is positive.
-negative.

 #### func (*Mat) Average

 ```go
 func (m *Mat) Average(axis, slice int) float64
 ```
+Average returns the average of the elements along a specific row or specific
+column.
+The first argument selects the row or column (0 or 1), and the second
+argument selects which row or column for which we want to calculate the average.
+For example:

+m.Average(0, 2)

+will calculate the average of the 3rd row of mat m.

 #### func (*Mat) Col